Afghan academic rebuilds life in Italy, dreams of returning

 The Hazara minority has been a frequent target of violence since the Taliban takeover.
 Most are Shiite Muslims, despised and targeted by Sunni militants like the Islamic State group, and discriminated against by many in the Sunni majority country.

-Haidari received death threats for her research on sensitive issues in Afghan society, and in December 2021 decided to leave.
+Haidari received death threats for her research on sexual abuse of children in Afghan society, and in December 2021 decided to leave.
 She crossed to Pakistan with her family, and an Italian journalist, Maria Grazia Mazzola, helped her get on a plane from Pakistan to Italy.

 “We heard that Taliban were shooting and searching houses very close to their hiding place,” Mazzola said.
 “We were frantically in touch with the Italian embassy in Pakistan, with confidential contacts in Afghanistan, and we decided together that they had to change their hiding place every three days.”